MichalMoudry/mrf-recognition-service/README.md

         - Testing if recognition of text on images works.
     - **/integration_tests** - A folder with packages containing integration tests of this service.
 Tests cover things like:
         - Correct API responses.
+- **/.github/workflows** - Is a folder with YAML files containing definitions for GitHub Actions pipelines.

 ## Used libraries
 - [FastAPI](https://github.com/tiangolo/fastapi "Link to the FastAPI GitHub repository") - Is a framework for creating web APIs.